 - Wants: Things you would like to do but haven’t committed to them yet

 - Perhaps: Things you may want to do at some point but are far down on the priority list

 You might need more than one sheet of paper for each list as you go, but start with the Musts, then move on to the Wants and finish up with the Perhaps.

-When you look at each list, use some of the principles of GTD to whittle the list down to a more manageable size.
+When you look at each list, these principles of GTD can help you whittle the list down to a more manageable size.

 Once you’ve criticized and crossed things off your lists that aren’t part of your “master plan” any longer, start to complete the things on the lists.